Chemistry and Biochemistry

 Master’s of Science

 A Plan I (Thesis) MS in chemistry and a Plan II (Comprehensive Examination) MS in chemistry are offered.
 The former allows specialization in one area as well as research experience.
 The latter encourages breadth and offers opportunities to broaden one’s scientific background.

-Admissions: UC San Diego students are admitted for fall, winter, or spring quarter entrance; non-UC San Diego students are normally admitted for fall entrance only.
-Eligibility requirements for admission include solid training in the chemical sciences as judged by the undergraduate record, a 3.0 GPA in chemistry courses completed, and a 3.0 overall GPA.
+Admissions: Students are admitted for fall quarter entrance only.
+Eligibility requirements for admission include solid training in the chemical sciences as judged by the undergraduate record, a minimum 3.0 GPA in chemistry courses completed, and a minimum 3.0 overall GPA.

 The GRE general test is required of all applicants.
 Foreign applicants must submit a TOEFL score; TWE scores are strongly recommended.
 Those who wish to apply to the Thesis Plan must have a letter of support from the proposed thesis adviser.

 Residency and Time-to-Degree: Master’s students must register at UC San Diego for a minimum of three quarters, and complete at least twenty units per academic year.
 Full-time Comprehensive Examination Plan students can complete the degree in three quarters.
 Thesis Plan students typically take eighteen to twenty-four months to graduate.

 Purpose: To prepare students for research careers or for doctoral or professional studies.